Eury De La Rosa: Arizona Diamondbacks

 De La Rosa was signed as an amateur free agent by the Arizona Diamondbacks on June 27, 2008.
 He began his professional career that year with the Diamondbacks' Dominican Summer League team and then moved to the Pioneer League the next year with the Missoula Osprey.

 In 2010 with the Yakima Bears of the Northwest League he had a 1.00 earned run average (ERA) in 27 games and was selected to the post-season all-star team.
 The following year he had a 1.36 ERA in 39 games for the South Bend Silver Hawks of the Single–A Midwest League.
 In 2012, he was in 53 games for the Southern League champion Mobile BayBears, with a 2.84 ERA.

 De La Rosa began 2013 with the Triple–A Reno Aces of the Pacific Coast League and was then promoted to the Majors with the Diamondbacks where he made his debut with two perfect innings of relief against the Milwaukee Brewers on July 14.
-In 19 appearances for the Diamondbacks during his rookie campaign, De La Rosa struggled to an 0-1 record and 7.36 ERA with 16 strikeouts across 14 2/3 innings pitched.
+In 19 appearances for the Diamondbacks during his rookie campaign, De La Rosa struggled to an 0–1 record and 7.36 ERA with 16 strikeouts across 14 2/3 innings pitched.

-De La Rosa made 25 relief appearances for Arizona during the 2014 season, posting a 2-0 record and 2.95 ERA with 32 strikeouts across 36 2/3 innings pitched.
+De La Rosa made 25 relief appearances for Arizona during the 2014 season, posting a 2–0 record and 2.95 ERA with 32 strikeouts across 36 2/3 innings pitched.
+On December 12, 2014, De La Rosa was designated for assignment following the acquisitions of Rubby De La Rosa and Allen Webster.